egorlem/ultima.zsh-theme/README.md

 ## Multi-Line Prompt

-The ulti-Line prompt is designed to enhance readability and provide useful information in a structured manner.
+The Multi-Line prompt is designed to enhance readability and provide useful information in a structured manner.
 It splits the shell prompt into three distinct lines, each serving a specific purpose.
 Let's break down each line:

 ### First Line: Separator